 In 2005 I submitted an article to Outdoor Photography magazine which was based on my experiences on the workshops with Neil, and to my surprise a few months later it was published.

-Currently living and working on the Isle of Skye, I am part of the team at Marcus McAdam Photography, which means that I get to photograph the amazing and varied landscapes the island has to offer.
-Skye is also home to the majestic golden and white-tailed eagles, along with mammals such as the ottter; as well as a small amount of red and roe deer.
+Currently living and working on the Isle of Skye, I am part of the team at Marcus McAdam Photography, which means that I get to share my passion with others and also photograph the amazing and varied landscapes the island has to offer.